zfaustk/KHGraphDB/docs/language.md

 a dot is Float. `$name` is a parameter.
 MERGE ON MATCH SET can RETURN the tagged property.

-A transaction clones the arena.
-Drop restores the clone unless commit forgot it. khg `:begin` `:commit` `:rollback`.
+A transaction clones the arena when there is no store.
+On a store, rollback replays. unless commit forgot it. khg `:begin` `:commit` `:rollback`.

 See `docs/pipeline.md`.